ivanpgdata/MQTT/README.md

 # MQTT BROKER PROJECT: Publisher/Subscriber

-This is a simple project demonstrating how to implement an MQTT Publisher and Subscriber using Python and the `paho-mqtt` library.
-The project is deployed using Docker with the `eclipse-mosquitto` image (version 1.4.8) as the MQTT broker.
+This project implements an MQTT Publisher and Subscriber using Python and the `paho-mqtt` library, deployed with Docker utilizing the `eclipse-mosquitto:1.4.8` image as the MQTT broker.
+The Publisher sends messages to a specified topic, while the Subscriber listens and processes these messages.
+The project demonstrates effective communication between devices or applications using the MQTT protocol.

 The project consists of:
 - **Using Docker** with the image needed running.